Luxian/squid3_php_auth/README.md

 cd /etc/squid3/
 ```

 ###3.
-Move all default configuration files to a new server
+Backup all default configuration files to a new folder
 ```bash
 mkdir old-files
 mv *.* old-files